telerik/ajax-docs/api/server/Telerik.Web.UI/RadCalendarDay.md

 Gets or sets a value indicating whether the RadCalendarDay is selected

-###  IsDisabled `Boolean`

-Gets or sets a value indicating whether the RadCalendarDay is disabled

 ###  IsToday `Boolean`

 Gets or sets a value indicating whether the RadCalendarDay represents the current date.

+###  IsWeekend `Boolean`

+Gets or sets a value indicating whether the RadCalendarDay is mapped to a date that represents a non working
+            day/weekend.

+###  ItemStyle `TableItemStyle`

+Gets the style properties for the RadCalendarDay
+            instance.

 ###  Repeatable `RecurringEvents`